Global Awareness: Water Facts

 Have your water tested for contaminants and use a water filter that can remove the chemicals and by-products from your water source.
 If more than one health risk is determined, find a multi-stage filter that will eliminate these contaminants.

-We cannot dictate the process in which the Government takes action regarding health issues, but we have control in what we use in our homes.
+We cannot dictate the process in which the Government takes action regarding health issues, but we have control of what we use in our homes.
 Make your drinking water safer with water filters that do the job.

 - US Environmental Protection Agency Article 1